-While most patients are between the ages of 40 and 70, Dr. Campbell suggests that patients have a facelift at the first signs of aging while the facial tissue still has significant elasticity.
+While most patients are between the ages of 40 and 70, our doctors suggest that patients have a facelift at the first signs of aging while the facial tissue still has significant elasticity.
 This allows the results of a facelift to last longer.

-During your consultation, Dr. Campbell will examine your face, paying close attention to the degree of sagging, as well as your skin texture, elasticity, and overall facial esthetics.
-He will visualize the final result and discuss beneficial adjuvant treatments as well as any limitations of rejuvenation, if any.
-A plan will then be discussed on how best to achieve the desired results.
-Commonly, multiple different treatments will be combined to give the patient the rejuvenation of their dreams.
+They will visualize the final result and discuss beneficial adjuvant treatments as well as any limitations of rejuvenation, if any.
+A plan will then be discussed on how to best achieve the patient’s desired results.
+Commonly, multiple treatments can be combined to give the patient the rejuvenation of their dreams.

-Dr. Campbell does not perform the traditional facelift procedure.
-He feels that the direction of the lift is not natural, and too much tension is placed on the skin causing widened scars and pulled earlobes.
-He feels that traditional facelifts often leaves patients with an operated or unnatural appearance, and the longevity is limited.
+Dr. Campbell and Dr. Butz do not perform facelift procedures in the traditional sense.
+The direction of the traditional lift is not natural and places too much tension on the skin, causing widened scars, pulled earlobes, and results that often leave patients with an operated or unnatural appearance with limited longevity.

-Facelift surgery is performed in an outpatient surgical center.
-During the surgery, Dr. Campbell makes incisions in front of and behind the ears, and along the hairline.
-These type of incisions are made to prevent changes in the hairline and to minimize any visible scars.
-Another incision is made under the chin and is used to tighten the underlying platysma facial muscle.
+To avoid this, Quintessa performs facelift surgeries in an outpatient surgical center.
+During the surgery, our doctors make incisions in front of and behind the ears, and along the hairline.
+These type of incisions are made to prevent changes in the hairline and to minimize any visible scars for a more natural appearance.
+Then, another incision is made under the chin and is used to tighten the underlying platysma facial muscle.
 The deeper layer of the face, called the SMAS (superficial musculoaponeurotic system), is released from its attachments, then elevated and secured in a more aesthetically pleasing position.